neha564/Projects/README.md

 The backend API is hosted on Render at [https://studysync-study-buddy-app.onrender.com](https://studysync-study-buddy-app.onrender.com/).
 The frontend is hosted on Vercel and communicates with the backend API for data retrieval and storage.

+However, the app may take a while to spin up, which means it may take 2-3 minutes (max) to load the backend logic.
+This is due to Render's free tier resource limit, where we are only allocated 0.1 CPU and 512MB RAM.
+Thank you for your understanding!

 ## UI Screenshots

 Here are some placeholder UI images for the app: